Archangels of Communication

 The phrase is useful only when the role stays layered.
 Scripture, later devotion, liturgy, esoteric reception, and modern spiritual practice do not all speak with the same authority.

-"A role page is strongest when it explains why different figures gather around a theme without pretending the theme is a formal rank in every tradition."
+"A role guide is strongest when it explains why different figures gather around a theme without pretending the theme is a formal rank in every tradition."

 When the role overlaps several figures, comparison across named archangels keeps Michael, Raphael, Gabriel, Uriel, and later figures from being treated as the same kind of source.

-The broader archangel tradition comparison matters here because Jewish, Christian, Islamic, and New Age reception often use similar role words while grounding them in different sources.
+The broader archangel tradition comparison matters here because similar role words can rest on very different sources.

 "Communication symbolism should not turn ordinary coincidences, dreams, or repeated words into commands without context, testing, and humility."